 Lilli was kept in-patient for about 6 weeks until she was strong enough to be transferred to Durham’s Ronald McDonald House on July 5th, 2016.
 Even here, Lilli had to receive round-the-clock care.
 She was surviving by feeding tube and tolerating never-ending blood labs and medicine pumps.
 Working through the graph vs. host complications, Lilli was finally able to return to her home in Greensboro on August 29th, 2016.
 Free of the feeding tube and finally stable, Lilli was delighted to be out of the hospital and back in her own house.

-She is able to pursue her schoolwork online and is skyping in to her classes at her old school.
-Meanwhile, the Hicks family is attempting to recover from the financial costs of almost three years of hospital bills.
+The Hicks family is still attempting to recover from the financial costs of almost three years of hospital bills.
 Even with insurance picking up the larger portion of the tab, the family is still left trying to pay down a hefty balance.
 While both parents have returned to work to try and make up ground, finances remain a stressor for the family.